genedisco/genedisco-starter/README.md

 #### _"Are the tasks evaluated independently?
 So I can Make 2 submissions with different Acquisition Functions and win in both subtasks?"_

-Yes we will open up a 2nd subtask to the challenge on eval.ai shortly so that participating team's can submit independent solutions for each subchallenge.
+Yes we have opened two subtasks in the challenge on [eval.ai](https://eval.ai/web/challenges/challenge-page/1528/submission) so that participating team's can submit independent solutions for each subchallenge (Task 1: Maximize Target Discovery Rate, Task 2: Maximize Model Performance).

 #### _"The submissions limit (10) seems to be quite low.
 Especially that the evaluation measure in the challenge is not explicitly stated."_